hotosm/drone-tm/docs/decisions/0002-flightplan-upload.md

 - Try to do this without collaborating with the app developers.
 Simply download or purchase the app, then integrate with it using their documentation.
-- Alternatively, we could try to partner with for exaple Litchi, for better assurance of long term support and collaboration (perhaps also reduced license fees for advocating their use / bulk buy?).
+- Alternatively, we could try to partner with for example Litchi, for better assurance of long term support and collaboration (perhaps also reduced license fees for advocating their use / bulk buy?).

 ### 3. Using Official Flight Apps